delmic/odemis/doc/develop/sys-arch.rst

 Drivers
 -------
-many independent modules which are each an adapter between a hardware component and the rest of Odemis, following a programming interface (with specificities for each type of the hardware).
+Many independent modules which are each an adapter between a hardware component and the rest of Odemis, following a programming interface (with specificities for each type of the hardware).
 The code is found in the ``src/odemis/drivers/`` directory.